Remembering the men from the Kingsdown and Creekside Cluster

 Died of Wounds

-Reginald was born in Greenstreet, Teynham and was one of the 10 children of Abraham and Amy (née Kensley) Gilbert.
-Reginald's older siblings were Percy William, Archibald, Mildred Kate, Violet Ethel and Edith Nora, and younger siblings Hilda Winifred, John Maxwell, Cuthbert Eric and Sybil Irene.
+Reginald was born in Greenstreet, Teynham, and was one of the 11 children of Abraham and Amy (née Kensley).
+Reginald’s older siblings were Percy William1, Archibald2, Mildred Kate, Violet Ethel and Edith Nora, and younger siblings Hilda Winifred, John Maxwell, Cuthbert Eric and Sybil Irene.
 In 1900 another daughter was born but died only hours old.
 His father was a self-employed carpenter and fencer and Reginald would eventually work alongside his father in the business.

 Although born on the Teynham side of Greenstreet, he would live the majority of his short life on the Lynsted side.
 The house no longer exists but it would have been situated near the entrance to the Coffin Path on London Road.

-The records show that Reginald's regiment was first mobilised on 1 July 1916, leaving Heytesbury, Wiltshire, for embarkation from Southampton.
-It comprised of 32 Officers and 809 ORs; 664 Horses (176 Riding; 196 Light Draught; 292 Medium).
+The records show that Reginald’s regiment was first mobilised on 1 July 1916, leaving Heytesbury, Wiltshire, for embarkation from Southampton.
+It comprised 32 Officers and 809 ORs; 664 Horses (176 Riding; 196 Light Draught; 292 Medium).
 The RFA were responsible for medium calibre guns and Howitzers.
-The first casualty for the 223rd Brigade was suffered the day they disembarked at Le Havre, by "C" Battery Dr Waller, who fell off his horse and broke his leg.
+"C" Battery suffered the first casualty of the 223rd Brigade on the day they disembarked at Le Havre, when Dr Waller fell off his horse and broke his leg.